Autorevision/autorevision/README.md

 Autorevision
 ============

-A program for extracting version information useful in release/build scripting from repositories.
+A shell script for extracting revision information useful in release/build scripting from repositories.

 Supported repository types include `git`, `hg`, `bzr`, and `svn`.
 The record can be emitted in a ready-to-use form for `C`, `C++`, `Java`, `bash`, `Python`, `Perl`, `lua`, `php`, `ini` and others.